amdom5/elqDecisionCloudApp/README.md

-# Eloqua Decision Service Cloud App Framework
+# Eloqua AppCloud Decision Service Framework

 A comprehensive framework for building Oracle Eloqua AppCloud Decision Services using FastAPI.
 This framework handles all the complexity of Eloqua AppCloud integration while providing a simple, extensible interface for implementing custom decision logic.